Skip to Main Content

 Official Ballot

 Please make your selections below then enter the required information at the end of the form.
-After you hit "Submit Vote," you will receive an email at the email address we have on file for you which will ask for confirmation.
+After you click “Submit Vote,” you will receive an email at the address we have for you on file.
+You should immediately open the email, confirm your selections, and click “Complete My Vote.”
+This action is required to finish the voting process and your vote will not be counted until this step has been taken.

 Board of Trustees